tedschu/WoofReading/docs/authentication.md

 1. **Process:**

-   - User submits registration data (birth_year, email, username, password, security questions and answers).
+   - User submits registration data (email, username, password, security questions and answers).
    - Server validates the data.
    - Password is hashed using bcrypt.
    - User data is stored in the database.